m4c0/be-cpu/README.md

 This is as close as possible to Ben's own version.
 There's no substantial change in his design, other than changes that are required to make the CPU work.

-This version acts as a "reference design" for other versions.
+Since Ben's design works, troubleshooting those modules will be easier.
+This version then acts as a "reference design" when experimenting new designs and ideas for other versions.

 #### Clock

-The version 0.1 of that module follows these original design decisions (shown in [this video](https://www.youtube.com/watch?v=SmQ5K7UQPMM)):
+The version 0.1 follows these original design decisions (shown in [this video](https://www.youtube.com/watch?v=SmQ5K7UQPMM)):

 * One astable 555 as a clock
 * One monostable 555 as a push button debouncer